-Date/Temp: We camped at John Wayne’s Resort for four night in mid September.
-The weather was beautiful with highs in the mid seventies and lows in the low 50s.
-It was sunny during all four days!
+Date/Temp: We camped at John Wayne’s Resort for four nights in mid-September.
+The weather was beautiful, with highs in the mid-seventies and lows in the low 50s.
+It was sunny for all four days!

 Amenities: Our site was level and had a waterfront view with full hookups.
 The campground office has a charming store with local goodies.
 There’s also a modern bathhouse and laundry facility on property.
 Our favorite amenity was the easy access to the John Wayne Maria across the street.

 Wifi/Cell: The park offers free, password protected wifi.
 We were able to effectively use it during 75% of our stay.
 During peak hours when the network became bogged down, we’d switch to our T-Mobile hotspot with blazing 4G LTE.
 Our AT&T service was equally fast.

 Noise: While the sites are close together, which seems normal at parks with such beautiful views, noise was never a concern.
 All the guests we met were kind & respectful.
 The nearby road doesn’t get much traffic.